ARS-coding/OOP-TMDB-movie-website/readme.md

 This page can be reached by clicking on an actor in the actors list page or the credits in the single movie page.

 ### Data Display
-- The actor name
+- DONE The actor name (https://api.themoviedb.org/3/person/819?api_key=ecfdd3d5230c96c392fc9421937894a9&language=en-US)
-- The actor gender
+- DONE The actor gender (gender, 1:Female, 2:Male)
-- A picture of the actor
+- DONE A picture of the actor (profile_path)
-- The actor popularity
+- DONE The actor popularity (popularity)
-- The birthday of the actor and (if available) death day
+- DONE The birthday of the actor and (if available) death day (birthday and if(deathday != null) deathday)
-- A biography about the actor
+- DONE A biography about the actor (biography)
-- A list of movies the actor participated in
+- DONE A list of movies the actor participated in (https://api.themoviedb.org/3/person/819/movie_credits?api_key=ecfdd3d5230c96c392fc9421937894a9&language=en-US, first 6 for cast and crew roles)

 ## Bonus
 If you finish early you can work on the same functionalities, but for TV shows.